 Hearing aids are electronic devices which give people with mild to profound hearing loss better access to sounds.
 They do not restore normal hearing, but instead detect sounds and amplify them to levels that make speech easier to hear.
 Hearing aids are generally worn behind the ear, in the ear or in the ear canal.
 They come in a range of designs for different kinds of hearing loss.

-Cochlear implants are surgically implanted devices which replace the function of the damaged cochlea in people with moderate to profound sensorineural hearing loss.
+Cochlear implants are surgically implanted devices which replace the function of the damaged cochlea in people with severe sensorineural hearing loss.
 Cochlear implants pick up sounds and transform them into electrical pulses which stimulate the hearing nerve, mimicking the process of natural hearing.
 They can be programmed according to your specific needs and degree of hearing loss.

-Hybrid cochlear implants combine hearing aid and cochlear implant technology for people who have both low frequency residual hearing and severe high frequency hearing loss.
+Hybrid cochlear implants, also known as bimodal hearing solutions, combine hearing aid and cochlear implant technology for people who have both low frequency residual hearing and severe high frequency hearing loss.
 The hearing aid amplifies low frequency sounds, while the cochlear implant converts high frequency sounds into electrical stimulus for the hearing nerve.

 Bone anchored hearing devices are for people with a permanent conductive hearing loss caused by a problem in the ear canal, eardrum or middle ear.
 The device generally uses a titanium plate which is surgically placed on the skull to pick up, amplify and transmit sound vibrations to the bones around the cochlea.
 These devices should not be confused with bone conduction hearing aids, which are specific types of hearing aids.